 If you're sure it's not due to anxiety you might consider contacting your doctor for a diagnostic work-up.

 Best regards and I hope you feel better soon.

-- Lexapro Information for Healthcare Professionals (includes dosage details)
+- Lexapro information for Healthcare Professionals (includes dosage details)

-- Side Effects of Lexapro (detailed)
+- Side effects of Lexapro (detailed)

 Search for questions